malcoriel/reddit-notifier/README.md

 The project uses prettier with default configuration, without eslint.
 All code is written in TS, though JS can be used.
+Some style settings are committed to .idea folder, for WebStorm users.

 # Intentionally not implemented
 1. Persistence and shared storage